DCute25/Karaoke-Room-impacts-on-UK-hospitality-venues-CS-Difference-in-Difference-method/README.md

 # Project's Title
   CS Difference-in-Difference empirical analysis: Karaoke Room impacts on UK hospitality venues' return on assets
 ## Introduction
+  This projects demonstrates the practical application of the DiD estimator by Callaway and Sant’Anna (2021) for future method practitioners.
+It shows clear steps on how to apply this method in a real business scenario to study the karaoke installation effects on hospitality venues.
 ## File and directory structure
   **Contents of the different directories**